Ireland in the Eurovision Song Contest 1986

-Ireland was present at the Eurovision Song Contest 1986, held in Bergen, Norway.
+Ireland was represented at the Eurovision Song Contest 1986 with the song "You Can Count On Me", written by Kevin Sheerin, and performed by the group Luv Bug.
+The Irish participating broadcaster, Radio Telefís Éireann (RTÉ), selected its entry through a national final.

 Before Eurovision

-National Song Contest 1986
+National Song Contest

-The final was held on 30 March 1986 at the Radio Telefís Éireann Studios in Dublin, and was hosted by radio and television presenter Mike Murphy.
-Eleven regional juries across Ireland selected the winning song, "You Can Count on Me", performed by the group Luv Bug and composed by Kevin Sheerin.
+Radio Telefís Éireann (RTÉ) held the twenty-first edition of the National Song Contest on 30 March 1986 at its studios in Dublin, hosted by Mike Murphy.
+Eleven regional juries across Ireland selected the winning song, "You Can Count On Me", performed by the group Luv Bug and composed by Kevin Sheerin.